 The production of shoe polish was at its peak during World War I when soldiers were required to keep their boots in good nick.
 Following the wars, shoe polish entered the mainstream and was adopted by the wider public.
 These days a polished shoe is considered a fashion statement, with a high gloss finish being the desired look amongst the most discerning gents.
 Shoe polishes come primarily in wax, paste or cream forms and are designed to protect leather, promote shine and improve colour.

 Many brands from the war era still exist today, producing products with original ingredients steeped in tradition.
-These brands dominate the market and are often considered the finest in their field, but they aren’t the only brands worth knowing to keep you on your shiniest feet.
-Click through the slideshow for our best polish picks and read below learn how to shine like a pro.
+These brands dominate the market and are often considered some of the finest in their field.

-- Tag a clean rag or towel and dab it in the shoe polish so you have an adequate amount to work with.
+- Take a clean rag or towel and dab it in the shoe polish so you have an adequate amount to work with.

 - Next, place a mat or newspaper down on the floor so the polish doesn’t stain the floor.

-- Ensure the shoe is clean and dry, then take the polish-soaked section of the rag and rub it into the leather of the dress shoe.
+- Ensure the shoe is clean and dry, then take the polish-soaked section of the rag and rub it into the leather of the shoes.